lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 ~~~

-The CHOICE allows three representations of the private key:
+The `CHOICE` allows three representations of the private key:

-* The seed format (tag [0]) contains just the 64-byte seed value
+* The `seed` format (tag [0]) contains just the 64-byte seed value
 from which both the expanded private key and public key can be
 derived using `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using
 the first 32 octets as *d* and the remaining 32 octets as *z*.

-* The expandedKey format contains the expanded private key
+* The `expandedKey` format contains the expanded private key
 that was derived from the seed.

-* The both format contains both the seed and expanded key, allowing
+* The `both` format contains both the seed and expanded key, allowing
 for interoperability; some may want to use and retain the seed and
 others may only support expanded keys.

-When encoding an ML-KEM private key in a OneAsymmetricKey object, any
+When encoding an ML-KEM private key in a `OneAsymmetricKey` object, any
-of these three formats may be used, though the seed format is RECOMMENDED
+of these three formats may be used, though the `seed` format is RECOMMENDED
 for storage efficiency.

-The "privateKeyAlgorithm" field uses the AlgorithmIdentifier structure
+The `privateKeyAlgorithm` field uses the `AlgorithmIdentifier` structure
 with the appropriate OID as defined in {{oids}}.
-If present, the "publicKey"
+If present, the `publicKey`
 field will hold the encoded public key as defined in {{pub-key}}.

 NOTE: While the private key can be stored in multiple formats, the seed-only